 The potential for Financial Institutions (FIs) to promote inclusive economic growth, poverty reduction, and access to basic services in developing countries has long been recognised.
 To realise this potential, development organisations such as Development Finance Institutions (DFIs) and donor-funded aid programmes use a range of different Technical Assistance (TA) and grant instruments to enhance the development impact of FIs.
 But what is the best way to use these instruments, which FIs should receive support, and is there any evidence to suggest these tools actually work?

-At Tandem we’ve been working with CDC Group Plc, the UK’s DFI, to answer these questions.
+At Tandem we’ve been working with British Investment International (BII), the UK’s DFI, to answer these questions.
 We reviewed nearly 80 external documents and undertook over 30 interviews with a range of DFIs, donors, and TA providers.
 We identified seven key lessons:

 Look beyond the Financial Institution